 - If you feel thrown off by the thought of unstructured free time over the holiday break, make a schedule for yourself and/or pick up a new hobby.

-- If alcohol or other drugs are a trigger for you, consider skipping out on any parties that will have drugs or alcohol.
+- Consider skipping out on any parties that will have drugs or alcohol, if those are triggers for you.
 If you’re of age to drink, make a plan for how many drinks you want to consume and ask a safe and sober friend to go to the party with you.

-If you can recognize potentially distressing situations in advance and identify which skills to use, you’ll be much more likely to successfully handle whatever comes your way!
+Recognizing potentially distressing situations in advance and identifying which skills to use will help you successfully handle whatever comes your way!

 5. Make an Emotional Survival Kit

 An emotional survival kit is an easy-to-carry kit filled with objects to help you destress when you recognize that stress is on the rise!
 Kits that help you self-soothe using the six senses (Vision, Hearing, Smell, Taste, Touch, and Movement) usually work best.
 Below are some examples of what you can include in YOUR emotional survival kit: